Electronic and Information Resources (EIR)

 Making EIR accessible is a process that requires repeated accessibility planning, analysis, design, implementation, testing and maintenance, and that develops specific accessibility habits, practices and skills.
 WTAMU faculty, staff, and vendors make EIR accessible because it demonstrates inclusiveness and social responsibility, it improves academic and professional results, and it’s required by law and policy.

-Texas state institutions of higher education are required by Texas Government Code 2054 (PDF), Subchapter M, to provide state employees and members of the public (students are included as members of the public) with disabilities access to and use of EIR that is comparable to the access and use available to individuals without disabilities, unless it would impose a significant difficulty or expense on the institution.
+Texas state institutions of higher education are required by Texas Government Code 2054 (opens new window), Subchapter M, to provide state employees and members of the public (students are included as members of the public) with disabilities access to and use of EIR that is comparable to the access and use available to individuals without disabilities, unless it would impose a significant difficulty or expense on the institution.

 West Texas A&M University is committed to providing a working, learning, and service environment that affords equal access and opportunity to otherwise qualified individuals with disabilities, in compliance with federal and state law.
 Consistent with this commitment, the University strives to provide EIR that are accessible to all authorized users and that meet the requirements of the Texas DIR.
 (See also the WTAMU Rule 29.01.04.W1 Electronic and Information Resources Accessibility (PDF).)

 Accessibility applies to all EIR developed, procured, maintained, or used by WTAMU.

 All applicable EIR must be compliant with the Texas DIR accessibility rules as specified in WTAMU procedure 29.01.04.W1.01 Accessibility of Electronic and Information Resources (PDF), the Web General Guidelines and Practices below, and the WTAMU Web and Social Media Guidelines.